Heading to Tripoli, keep in mind that this is one of the most conservative areas of Lebanon, so I guess dress accordingly.

 After this, you can try some local sweets at the Abdul Rahman Hallab & Sons 1881.

-If you still have time and want to explore more of the city, see the Taynal mosque and head to the International Fair area, where different activities take place.
+If you still have time and want to explore more of the city, see the Taynal Mosque and head to the International Fair area, where different activities take place.
 You can also explore near the coastal areas, where you will also find a market, churches and mosque and Khan Al Thamatili Caravanserai.

 After Tripoli, get on the bus and head to Batroun.
-On the way, if you are ok to walk a lot from the main road, or if you are driving, you can stop at the Anfeh beach and/or also see Our Lady of Noorieh Monastery.
-Keep a lookout, you will drive next to Mseilha fort.
+On the way, if you are OK to walk a lot from the main road, or if you are driving, you can stop at the Anfeh beach and/or also see Our Lady of Noorieh Monastery.
+Also keep a lookout, you will drive next to Mseilha Fort.